httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

   - Implementers MAY provide user choice mechanisms so that users may balance privacy concerns with bandwidth limitations.
 However, implementers should also be aware that explaining the privacy implications of passive fingerprinting to users may be challenging.
   - Implementations specific to certain use cases or threat models MAY avoid transmitting some or all of Client Hints header fields.
 For example, avoid transmission of header fields that can carry higher risks of linkability.

-Implementers SHOULD support Client Hints opt-in mechanisms and MUST clear persisted opt-in preferences when any one of site data, browsing history, browsing cache, or similar, are cleared.
+Implementers SHOULD support Client Hints opt-in mechanisms and MUST clear persisted opt-in preferences when any one of site data, browsing history, browsing cache, session cookies, or similar, are cleared.

 # Cost of Sending Hints